adopted-ember-addons/ember-data-factory-guy/README.md

 The `isDestroyed` property is set to `true` when the mock is destroyed.

-##### setup and teardown
+##### setup
   - As of v2.13.15 mockSetup and mockTeardown are no longer needed
-   - set logging options here:
+  - Use FactoryGuy.settings to set:
     - logLevel ( 0 - off , 1 - on ) for seeing the FactoryGuy responses
     - responseTime ( in millis )  for simulating slower responses
     - Example:
     ```javascript
       FactoryGuy.settiongs({logLevel: 1, responseTime: 1000});
     ```
-  - Easiest is to set them up in [module-for-acceptance.js:](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/helpers/module-for-acceptance.js)

 ##### Using fails method
   - Usable on all mocks